Skip to main content

 Figure \(\PageIndex{11}\): Reconstruction of the West Antarctic mid-Cretaceous temperate rainforest.
 Image credit: J. McKay / Alfred-Wegener-Institut / CC-BY 4.0. https://www.sci.news/othersciences/p...ing-09921.html

-Proxy temperature data show that the transition was most likely caused by decreased CO2, and some orbital forcing was probably involved.
+Proxy temperature data indicate that the transition was most likely driven by decreased CO2, with some orbital forcing probably involved.
 Present models still struggle to explain the EOT (33 MYA) transition, but it is clear that both CO2 and temperature decreased.
 Where did the CO2 go?
 Most assuredly into the oceans.

 To understand that, we have to understand a bit about the carbon cycle, which we will discuss more fully in the next chapter section.
 Let's briefly discuss the role of atmospheric CO2 and its interaction with the ocean.
-The main gases in the atmosphere, N2 and O2, are found in very low concentrations in the ocean since they are nonpolar and generally unreactive.
-CO2 is also a nonpolar trace gas, but in contrast, it can readily react with water to form HCO3- and CO3-2, which are abundant in ocean reserves.
-Hence, the ocean chemistry of CO2 determines, in large part, the levels of atmospheric CO2.
+The main gases in the atmosphere, N2 and O2, are present at very low concentrations in the ocean because they are nonpolar and generally unreactive.
+CO2 is also a nonpolar trace gas, but unlike other nonpolar gases, it can readily react with water to form HCO3- and CO3-2, which are abundant in ocean reserves.
+Hence, ocean chemistry of CO2 largely determines atmospheric CO2 levels.
 The coupled reactions of CO2 are shown below.

 \begin{equation}